 Create quality content

-Typically, the way to promote this activity will be through short videos, amazing photos, and an active online community.
-Chinese are very connected online, and the exposure of your activity online is a key to attract these future clients.
+Typically, the way to promote this activity will be through short videos, incredible photos, and an active online community.
+Chinese are very connected online, and the exposure of your activity online is key to attracting these future clients.

 CroisiEurope contacted GMA for helping them to increase their visibility among Chinese consumers

-CroisiEurope has pioneered river cruising on the most beautiful waterways in Europe, and are Europe’s largest and most experienced river cruise line.
+CroisiEurope has pioneered river cruising on the most beautiful waterways in Europe and is Europe’s largest and most experienced river cruise line.
 They are now targeting Chinese travelers.

 Create discussions on Chinese social media

 After you catch their attention, you need to build an active online community to keep consumers’ interest.
 There are a lot of platforms for netizens to interact and discuss in China like Zhihu, Douban, and even Xiaohongshu because the Chinese use to do a lot of research before their trip or before their purchase.
 By the way, travel is a very popular topic.
 Many apps and forums such as QuNaer or Xiecheng provide people with advice and reviews.

 On Weibo, the main blogging platform in China, you can also work with KOLs to promote your activity.
 Key Opinion Leaders are Chinese influencers, who have a huge base of followers and who are very active on Chinese social media platforms.
 They lead a lot of their fan’s tastes by sharing with them their attitude and their lifestyle.

 China shows enormous rosy prospects in its sports sector and a lot of growth opportunities.
 The environment is changing at a rapid pace, and companies and brands must be agile enough and adapt to the changing circumstances.